 Deficiency symptoms: Iron-deficiency anemia (weakness, shortness of breath).

-Good sources: Liver; lean meats; legumes; whole grains; dark-green vegetables; eggs; dark molases; shrimps; oysters.
+Good sources: Liver; lean meats; legumes; whole grains; dark-green vegetables; eggs; dark molasses; shrimps; oysters.

 Zinc is used as part of many enzymes in the body.
-Zinc is important for growth, good appetite and digestion.
-The average adult requirement for zinc is 15 mg, an amount most people can obtain through diet.
+Zinc is important for growth, good appetite, and digestion.
+The average adult requirement for zinc is 15 mg, which most people can obtain through diet.
 Slight zinc deficiencies can be caused by low soil levels of this mineral, which means that zinc is not passed along on the food chain.
 Symptoms may include decreased sense of taste and slower healing of wounds.
 Severe zinc deficiencies, however, can stop growth.